A/N: Warning for graphic violence.

 The trio crept to the end of the alley, until they could see the prison outlined against the rocky coast.
 It couldn’t be more than two hundred yards away, but open fields and a tall iron fence surrounded it on three sides.

-“Dinara,” Roman said, reluctantly tearing his eyes from the prison, “I need you to stay here.”
+“Dinara,” Roman began, reluctantly tearing his eyes from the prison.
+His voice was serious, no more of the fake cheer he’d been keeping up since the locked prison grate.
+“I need you to stay here.”

-Roman took Dinara’s hands in both of his own.
-Dinara stared down at them, surprised to find that Roman’s hands shook.
-“Dinara, where we’re going, I can’t have you following.
-I know you can handle yourself.
-It’s not you; I just can’t willingly bring you to this place.
-Please stay and keep an eye on the alley for us.
+Roman took Dinara’s hands in both of his own, his grip almost painful.
+“Dinara, please.
+Where we’re going, I can’t have you following.
+I know you’re tough – it’s not you; I just can’t willingly bring you to this place.
+Please stay here and keep an eye on the alley for us.
 We may need to make a fast escape.”

-Dinara squeezed his hands.
+Dinara frowned.
 “If I stay, do you promise to explain everything later?”

 “We will,” Maebhe promised, but Roman only nodded, expression unreadable.

 “Let’s go,” he said to Maebhe.
-She nodded, pulled her hood back up, and then they were gone.
+She pulled her hood back up, hiding her ears and birthmarks, and then they were gone.

 “Where are we going?”
 Maebhe asked, whispering.